How Are You in Vietnamese: 10+ Ways to Greet People in Vietnamese

 With close friends or people younger than you, Vietnamese speakers often drop the formality.
 You might hear "Khỏe không?" without any pronoun at all.
 This works fine in casual settings where everyone knows each other well.

 Another informal option is "Mày khỏe không?" using "mày" as the pronoun.
 But be careful with this one.
 "Mày" is super casual and can sound rude if you use it with the wrong person.
-Save it for your closest friends who you're really comfortable with.
+Save it for your closest friends with whom you're really comfortable.

 Young people in Vietnam also use "Bạn ơi, khỏe không?"
 The word "ơi" is a particle that adds emphasis or gets someone's attention, kind of like saying "hey" in English.